-While junior-level accountants might handle the more general accounting tasks, senior-level Certified Public Accountants (CPAs) are typically more involved in guiding big picture financial decision making for their entire company.
-The benefits that come with being a CPA include increased trust, opportunity and financial reward–some of which are not standard with a general accounting degree.
+While accountants might handle the more general accounting tasks, Certified Public Accountants (CPAs) are typically more involved in guiding big picture financial decisions for an entire company.
+A CPA is a trusted partner in organizational leadership and often part of the strategic team; these positions offer financial and career opportunities that go above and beyond a general accounting degree.

-Non-CPA track accounting majors can work in several different positions in a variety of companies without CPA certification.
+Non-CPA accounting majors often work in several different positions in a variety of companies.
 As an accountant, you can work for big and small businesses, school districts and various non-profit and government organizations.
+Adding a minor like Entrepreneurship, International Business or General Business Concepts round out an accounting degree and offer a wide range of career opportunities.
 There are many executives, vice presidents and CFOs in Fortune 500 companies who are not CPAs.

 A Top 3 CPA Exam Pass Rate

 The CPA exam consists of four parts.
 A student must pass all four parts to become a CPA.
 Before the digital age, students were required to take all parts of the exam over two days, which provided clear pass/fail statistics.
 Today, the test is given online with flexibility on when students sit for each part.
 Each part is scored separately, but students still must pass all four parts to be licensed.